What is Capital Equipment? Types of Capital Equipment

 What is Capital Equipment?

-On the contrary, if any items cost less than $5000 and its life is below 1 year, it is considered non-capital equipment.
+On the contrary, if any items cost less than £5000 and their life is below 1 year, it is considered non-capital equipment.

 These items are used while selling, transporting, storing, and delivering goods.

-In accounting, they’re known as capital assets which provide operating benefits for the business in a certain period.
+In accounting, they’re known as capital assets, which provide operating benefits for the business in a certain period.
 These items can be bought, leased, or donated.
-There are some items that fulfill the definition of capital equipment but are not capital equipment.
+Some items fulfil the definition of capital equipment but are not capital equipment.
 Like software and land, etc.

-After discussing, what is capital equipment, let’s move to its types.
+After discussing what capital equipment is, let’s move to its types.

 Types of Capital Equipment: